 There are so many ways to save water outside that I just had to mention it.

 The Australian’s, who are doing all they can to save water, use everything from buckets in the shower to massive tanks out back.
-Obviously, this is normally a more expensive option than the buckets, and can range anywhere between $75 up to several thousands.
+This is normally a more expensive option than the buckets, and can range anywhere from $75 up to several thousand.

 But installing a water tank that can catch rainwater – most normally harvested from your roof and guttering – is a great way to help the environment.